 Yes.
 We’re all in this together.
 And hopefully the pandemic is nearing the end.
 Let’s just get this over and done with!!
 Because it’s really difficult to ensure 100% social distancing, because so many people are coming to the farm.
 Accordingly, we are asking that everyone wear a mask.
-We understand that this might not be possible for some younger pickers, older pickers or those with medical conditions, and therefore we will not be insisting in such cases.
+We understand that this might not be possible for some younger pickers 2 and under, and therefore we will not be insisting in such cases.
 We will continue to monitor public health advice, and will lift the mask requirement as soon as the authorities tell us it’s safe to do so.

 Why does everyone age 6-96 need to purchase a basket to go picking?

 To enable us to create enough social distance for everyone.
 Even though our fields are large, to accommodate people who aren’t picking would prevent others from entering, and prevent us from harvesting our crops in a timely manner.